 FDA requires ORISE participants to read and sign their FDA Education and Training Agreement within 30 days of his/her start date, setting forth the conditions and expectations for his/her educational appointment at the agency.
 This agreement covers such topics as the following:

-These opportunities are open to currently enrolled university students (all levels) and recent graduates who have graduated within the past 60 months of the start date.
+These opportunities are open to currently enrolled university students (all levels) and recent graduates (post-baccalaureate, post-master's, or postdoctoral) who have graduated within the past 60 months of the start date.
 Demonstrated excellence in science-related courses is preferred.

-Have you lived in the United States for at least 36 out of the past 60 months?
+I have lived in the United States for at least 36 out of the past 60 months.
 (36 months do not have to be consecutive.)